Inexpensive Restaurant Design Ideas

 Skip the Tablecloths

-Instead of full a full linen service try just using linen napkins, which add a simple sense of formality without over doing it.
+Instead of a full linen service try just using linen napkins, which add a simple sense of formality without overdoing it.
 Roll silverware inside the napkin for an easy place setting.
 Linen napkins can be washed and dried in-house, saving you on cleaning bills.
 You could also try paper tablecloths, which are also great for kids to color on while they wait for dinner.

 Create Your Own Menus

 Instead of sending your menus to a professional printer and having them laminated, purchase simple menu jackets and create your menu with your PC and printer.
 There are so many options available with standard publishing software, you can create a customized menu that will fit in with your restaurant design at a fraction of the price of having them done professionally.

 One idea is to use kids drawings for the front and backs of the menus.
 Ask kid customers to draw their version of your restaurant and voila!
 Instant art that will be as unique as your restaurant concept.
 There are free programs you can use to put together the final design yourself.

 Wait staff uniforms are just as much a part of your restaurant design as the furniture or artwork.
 A waiter in a white shirt and tie sends a very different vibe than a server in a t-shirt and jeans.
 Instead of investing in heavy-duty button-down shirts with an embroidered logo, try a t-shirt, which can cost a great deal less, especially when you are buying in bulk.
 A bonus of the staff wearing t-shirts is that you can sell them to customers as well.